SECEF/python-idmefv2/README.rst

 Installation
 ============

-The following prerequisites must be installed on your system to install this library:
+The following prerequisites must be installed on your system to install and use this library:

 * Python 3.6 or later
-* GCC (any version should do)
 * The Python `setuptools <https://pypi.org/project/setuptools/>`_ package
   (usually available as a system package under the name ``python3-setuptools``)
 * The Python `jsonschema <https://pypi.org/project/jsonschema/>`_ package
   (usually available as a system package under the name ``python3-jsonschema``)

+This repository uses Git submodules to include a copy of the IDMEFv2 JSON schema.
+When installing from sources using a Git clone, make sure you also initialize the submodules:

+..  sourcecode:: sh

+    git submodule init

 To install the library, simply run: